TIMELINE

 May

-26th – Finalized her Monte Carlo Baby contract in Paris.
+26th – Finalizes her Monte Carlo Baby contract in Paris.

 Source: Meghan Friedlander, Audrey Hepburn in Paris, February 13, 2024, Harvest.